 She also supports numerous other community arts organizations.
 Palmer holds bachelors, masters and doctoral degrees from the University of Illinois.
 Her most recent publication, Teaching through the ARTS: WRITING (Arts Journey Press, 2014) written with Susan Rosoff, provides materials and strategies for making the arts a central avenue for learning across the curriculum.
 Current professional positions: President, Mary Palmer & Associates, LLC, Consultants in Education and the Arts; Professor Emerita, University of Central Florida; former dean, UCF College of Education Music Education Associate, Rollins College.

-Areas of Current Leadership Service: chair, Community Engagement Council; UCF College of Education and Human Performance; member, UCF Celebrates the Arts Committee; Vice President and Education Chair; Orlando Philharmonic Orchestra Board of Directors; chair, A Gift for Music Advisory Council; board member, A Gift for Teaching Treasurer Florida Theatrical Association; advisor, Florida Alliance for Arts Education; board and Executive Committee Member, Orlando Shakespeare Theatre; member, Osceola School of the Arts Advisory Council; board member and Director of Emerging Leaders Program, Florida Music Educators Association; board member, Central Florida Community Arts; board member, UCF Opera Program; board member, Florida PAInT, Center for Arts Integrated Teaching at USF Sarasota-Manatee; chair, ACT II Hot Topics, First United Methodist Church of Winter Park.
+Areas of Current Leadership Service: chair, Community Engagement Council; UCF College of Education and Human Performance; member, UCF Celebrates the Arts Committee; Vice President and Education Chair; Orlando Philharmonic Orchestra Board of Directors; chair, A Gift for Music Advisory Council; board member, A Gift for Teaching Treasurer Florida Theatrical Association; advisor, Florida Alliance for Arts Education; board and Executive Committee Member, Orlando Shakespeare Theatre; member, Osceola School of the Arts Advisory Council; board member and Director of Emerging Leaders Program, Florida Music Educators Association; board member, Central Florida Community Arts; board member, UCF Opera Program; board member, Florida PAInT, Center for Arts Integrated Teaching at the USF Sarasota-Manatee campus; chair, ACT II Hot Topics, First United Methodist Church of Winter Park.

 Past Leadership Positions: National Association for Music Education, President Southern Division; member, National Board; chair, National Innovations in Music Education; board member, National Arts Schools Network; Provocateur, Interlochen (Michigan) Center for the Arts; President, Florida Music Education Association; president, Florida VSA (Very Special Arts); and President and founder, Florida Alliance for Arts Education.